playbook-labs/pb-plugins/open-in-tab/README.md

-# Split 2x2 (Playbook Plugin)
+# Open in Tab (Playbook Plugin)

-An example plugin that splits a 2x2 gallery-style image into 4 separate images.
+An example plugin that opens a file in a new tab.

 ## Development